 - Exercise. – Just get out and walk.
 It clears the mind and is good for the soul.
 Let’s be honest, you probably need it post-holidays anyway.

 - Begin filling in your new calendar. – If you’re anything like the Full Circle PR ladies, there’s nothing more exciting than getting to start fresh to-do lists and color code a blank calendar.
 Plus, it gives you dates to look forward to in the future.

 - Enjoy your lunch break. – The struggle is real when it comes to getting back in the office after a week of no alarm clocks, no pants and no real responsibilities.
 So when you get back into the office, don’t keep working through your lunch break – at least for the first couple weeks.
 Take time to eat lunch with a friend, run to Marshalls (can I get an amen?) or go for a walk.
 Having just a 30 minute break to get away can really help the day go faster, and motivate you to keep on truckin’ throughout those rough afternoon hours.

-…and if all else fails, there’s always coffee.
+…and if all else fails, there’s always coffee and those personalized coffee subscription boxes.
 Cheers!